Superiormaster/Resume_CV/README.md

 # my-first-project

-This is also my firstt real web app from my one month class
+This is also my first real web app from my one month class

 # Resume Builder (Flask) — Full Project

 Features:
-- User registration/login (Flask-Login + SQLite)
 - Live preview of resume using AJAX and iframe
 - Multiple templates (two templates included)
 - Save resumes to user accounts (stored in DB)